How to create a point cloud with so fast and reliable way that anyone can do it?

 Figure 4.
 Indoor space geometry created from video with structure from motion (Top projection).

-The recent advancements in artificial intelligence (AI), especially in the field of machine learning (ML), made us think that what a laser scanner can obtain from an indoor space could be obtained directly and purely from an image of the indoor space.
-This would also give us a more robust and faster performing architecture for geometry reconstruction from video compared to the conventional methods.
+The recent advancements in artificial intelligence (AI), especially in the field of machine learning (ML), made us think.
+What a laser scanner can obtain from an indoor space could be obtained directly and purely from an image of the indoor space?
+Moreover, this would also give us a more robust and faster performing architecture for geometry reconstruction from video compared to the conventional methods.
 Figure 5 illustrates the floor detection from a single image using AI.

 Figure 5.
 Floor Detection from an image with AI.